evildmp/diataxis-documentation-framework/reference.rst

 Reference material is **information-oriented**.

-By all means technical reference can contain examples to illustrate usage, but it should not attempt to explain basic concepts, or how to achieve achieve common tasks.
+By all means technical reference can contain examples to illustrate usage, but it should not attempt to explain basic concepts, or how to achieve common tasks.

 Reference material should be **austere and to the point**.